AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Tutorials_BFSFlame.rst

     Transport_Model := Simple

 Finally, `PeleLMeX` utilizes the chemical kinetic ODE integrator `CVODE <https://computing.llnl.gov/projects/sundials/cvode>`_.
 This
-Third Party Librabry (TPL) is shipped as a submodule of the `PeleLMeX` distribution and can be readily installed through the makefile system of `PeleLMeX`.
+Third Party Library (TPL) is shipped as a submodule of the `PeleLMeX` distribution and can be readily installed through the makefile system of `PeleLMeX`.
 To do so, type in the following command: ::

     make -j4 TPL